Wisłoka Dębica: Relegation and lean years

-After relegation, Wisłoka wanted to return to the 2nd Division as fast as possible.
-In the season 1979-80 it was missed narrowly – the white-green finished second, just after Stal Rzeszów.
+After relegation, Wisłoka wanted to return to the second level as fast as possible.
+In the 1979–80 season, it was missed narrowly – they finished second, just after Stal Rzeszów.
 The 1980s were not as good as the 1970s.
-The team played in the 3rd Division, group 8th (south-east Poland), for most time placing in the upper half of the table.
-Unfortunately, Wisłoka never managed to fight for promotion.
+The team played at the third tier, group 8th (south-east Poland), for most time placing in the upper half of the table.
+Unfortunately, Wisłoka was not able to fight for promotion at the time.
 Apart from main team, there was also a reserve team, two junior and several youth teams.
 They played in regional games, also in a Ludwik Poświat U-19 Junior Tournament, which was organized every summer since 1979.

-In 1987 a big disappointment took place.
-Wisłoka was relegated to the 4th Division.
+1987 proved to be disappointing, as Wisłoka was relegated to the fourth tier.
 This was a shock for both fans and officials.
-Some changes took place, after which the white-green in June 1988 returned to the 3rd Division, finishing before both BKS Bochnia and Okocimski Brzesko.
-In 1988–89, Polish Soccer Association (PZPN) made some changes.
-Instead of eight groups of the 3rd Division, four much stronger groups were created.
-Competition was tougher, but Wisłoka never had any problems with keeping itself on the safe position.
+Some changes took place, after which the White and Greens returned to the third tier in June 1988, finishing before both BKS Bochnia and Okocimski Brzesko.
+In the 1988–89 season, the Polish Football Association rearranged the competition; instead of eight groups of the third division, four groups were created.
+Competition for Wisłoka became tougher, but they were able to keep themselves in safe spots.

 Another promotion

-In 1990-91 Wisłoka again, after several years, won promotion to the Second National Division, group south, finishing ahead of Sandecja Nowy Sącz and Cracovia.
-The team, led by coach Jan Kasowicz during the whole season proved its quality, winning 14 games, drawing 7, and losing only 3 (goals 40–13).
-In the 2nd Division Wisłoka was for the most time placing in the middle positions of the table.
-The highest location (7th) was in the season 1993–94.
-In June 1995 however, the team was relegated back to the Regional Division.
-Obviously, both players and officials wanted to win promotion as soon as possible, but this proved impossible.
+In the 1990–91 season, Wisłoka again, after several years, won promotion to the II liga, group south, finishing ahead of Sandecja Nowy Sącz and Cracovia.
+The team, led by coach Jan Kasowicz during the whole season, proved its quality, winning 14 games, drawing 7, and losing only 3 (goals 40–13).
+In the second division Wisłoka was for the most time placing in the middle positions of the table.
+The highest location of seventh was achieved in the 1993–94 season.
+In June 1995 however, the team was relegated back to the regional level.
 In 1995-96 Wisłoka was second, just behind Wawel Kraków, in 1996–97, Dębica's favourites were second again, finishing after Czuwaj Przemyśl.